Return to the main TTYtter page

 If the tweet was declined for processing, a zero value should be returned.

-In 0.8.0+, you can pass your hash reference to &standardtweet for
+If you like, you can pass your hash reference to &standardtweet for

 the "default" formatting, which will return a string formatted according to